Chicago Med: Broadcast and streaming

-In Canada, the series aired on the Global Television Network for four seasons, then moved to CityTV.
+In Canada, the series aired on the Global Television Network for four seasons, then moved to Citytv.
 Season three aired at the start of the week ahead of the NBC air date later in the week.

-In Malaysia, the series aired on PRIMEtime for five seasons, then moved to Sony Channel Asia.
+In Malaysia, the series aired on PRIMEtime for five seasons, then moved to Showcase.

+In Southeast Asia, the series aired on Rock Entertainment for more seasons.

 In the UK, Chicago Med premiered on March 20, 2016, on Universal Channel in the United Kingdom and Ireland.
 The second season aired on October 23, 2016.
 Since the fifth season, it has aired on Sky Witness.

 In Australia, the series debuted on November 23, 2016, on the Nine Network.

 In Romania, the series debuted on February 16, 2017, on the channel Diva under the title "Camera de gardă" (The guard room).
 The sixth season premiered on March 7, 2021.